Locum Tenens Tips

 Another benefit of short-term assignments is lighter administrative duties.

-“The biggest difference between a locum assignment and being in private practice is the amount of administrative responsibilities,” says urologist Dr. Robert Biggers.
+“The biggest difference between a locum assignment and being in private practice is the amount of administrative responsibilities,” according to urologist Dr. Robert Biggers.
 “Other than keeping up with your electronic medical records, there really isn’t anything.
-I’m not on any committees and I’m not responsible to the hospital administration for anything other than my own conduct.
+I’m not on any committees, and I’m not responsible to the hospital administration for anything other than my own conduct.
 Administrative responsibilities — such as dealing with insurance companies and state boards — can really wear you down.”

 Dr. Jenny Martino, pulmonologist and intensive care physician, also appreciates the ability to remain removed from office politics.